superluminar-io/statista-cdk-workshop/docs/labs/lab_4/1_hands_on.md

 It's the most complex object we've used so far.
 So let's break it down:

 - `cluster` is the ECS cluster we created earlier.
-Normally, it'd be `cluster: cluster`, but when both sides have the same name in typescript, we can shorten it.
+Normally, it'd be `cluster: cluster`, but when both sides have the same name in TypeScript, we can shorten it.
 - `cpu` is _not_ the amount of CPU cores, but rather a CPU unit value where 1024 units = 1 vCPU.
 These units are sometimes also called "millicores".
   More insights can be found in the [AWS docs](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html#cpu).
 - `memoryLimitMiB` is the maximum amount of memory in MiB that the ECS-task is allowed to use.
 It is also what you'll pay for.
 Check the link on `cpu` about allowed combinations of `cpu` and `memoryLimitMiB`.